hotgloupi/configure.py/README.md

 That that all of those commands will create a variable of type list, even if it does not exist.

-Dictionaries works the same way:

-     # The character used is '{', which also need to be escaped
-     $ ./configure -D tags=\{stable: 1.0, testing: 1.1, unstable: 1.2}
-     # To change or add a particular value
-     $ ./configure -D tags\[stable]=1.1

 #### Internals

-Project variables are saved in the file `.config/.project_vars`, whereas build variables are store in their respective directory in a file named `.build_vars`.
+Project variables are saved in the file `.config/.project_vars`, whereas build variables are stored in their respective directory in a file named `.build_vars`.

 They contain a python dictionary that could be read or modified with the `pickle` python module.